Moth beans cooked in warming spices

 Handful of chopped coriander leaves

-- Cook the lentils in a pressure cooker for 20 minutes
+- Cook the lentils in a pressure cooker for 12 minutes from whistle

-- They should become a creamy consistency (see video)
+- They should become a creamy consistency (see video on instagram)

-- In a frying pan, temper the whole spices and the cumin seeds until they begin to sizzle
+- In a frying pan, temper the cinnamon and the cumin seeds in the oil until they begin to sizzle

-- Add the diced onion and fry until golden brown
+- Add the diced onion and fry until turning brown

 - Stir in the garlic and ginger and sauté for a couple of minutes

-- Add the tomato puree, green chillies and dry spices – kashmiri chilli, garam masala, coriander powder and salt and stir thoroughly, cooking on a medium heat until the oil rises to the surface of the pan
+- Add the tomato, green chillies, garam masala and salt and stir thoroughly, cooking on a medium heat until the oil rises to the surface of the pan

-- Add this mixture to the cooked lentils, add two cups of hot water and bring to the boil
+- Add this mixture to the cooked lentils, add two cups of boiling water and bring to the boil with the lid off the pan

-- Now turn the heat down to low and simmer for 5 minutes
+- Now turn the heat down to low and simmer until you are happy with the consistency of the dal (some like it thicker than others)

-- Garnish with a drizzle of ghee or butter (vegan butter) and the chopped coriander
+- Garnish with a drizzle of ghee or a few knobs of butter (vegan butter) and the chopped coriander

 - Serve with rice, roti or a tandoori naan